 Otis Frampton‘s Red Riding Hood, Superhero is about the adventures of a little girl named Ruby who just happens to be the granddaughter of the President of the United States.
 In this particular graphic novel, she’s riding in the car with her Mom on the way to Camp David to visit President Grandma (Hillary Clinton in another life?) when the evil Professor Grimm, turned into a humanoid wolf by being bitten by one of the critters who was radioactive (what does that sound like), uses his giant “Big Bad Wolf-Bot” to attack the President.
 Ruby feigns having to go to the bathroom so she can put on her alien red cloak and become the famed superhero.

 She got the cloak while visiting the secret “Area 54” with her President Grandma.
-Wandering off unattended (year, right) she finds an alien and accidentally scares it off so that it leaves its cloak behind.
+Wandering off unattended (yeah, right) she finds an alien and accidentally scares it off so that it leaves its cloak behind.
 Whenever Ruby puts it on, she’s invincible.

 She’s so invincible that, when Air Force jet fighters come to engage the Wolf-Bot, they defer to this super powerful little girl and buzz off.